nbgoodall/check-it-out-two/IDEAS.md

 - [ ] Custom right-click menu with options
 - [ ] Triple click to select individual pixels within a layer...
 - [ ] Eyedropper (color selector comes with one already, but can make a better one fo sho).
+- [x] Fix image import with new hashmaps...
 - [x] Eraser
 - [x] Better colour management..
 Don't add all colours when you slide :( Project colours should only be the one's actually used
 - [x] Re-organise layout — colours on right, layers next to the tools on left.
 Colours should be a block without the silly sliding shit.